Root Canal Treatments

 Root canals can stop your tooth from falling out and end your oral aches, so that you won’t need to call us for Philadelphia implant dentistry.

 Our Treatment Process

-At CCED, our top priority is putting a brilliant smile on your face, and in order to do that, we always require a proper oral examination from one of our licensed dental health specialists.
+Our top priority is putting a brilliant smile on your face, and in order to do that, we always require a proper oral examination from one of our licensed dental health specialists.
 When you visit our office, we will discuss the severity of your needs and go over any concerns you may have.
 We will thoroughly explain the procedure, answer your questions and predict how long the entire process is likely to take for your particular circumstance.

 An endodontic treatment for an abscessed tooth often entails a couple visits to complete the following steps:

 - X-Rays: Your mouth will be x-rayed after the initial inspection, so that our endodontist can have an accurate view of exactly what he or she will need to do during the oral operation.